router-protocol/router-chain-docs/docs/develop/asset-transfer/nitro/migrating-from-voyager-to-nitro.md

 ## API Migration

 **Step 1)** To fetch the quote from the pathfinder API, change the `PATH_FINDER_API_URL` from "https://api.pathfinder.routerprotocol.com/api" to "https://api.pf.testnet.routerprotocol.com/api".
-Also, change the `endpoint` from "quote" to "v2/quote" and remove `slippageTolerance`, `userAddress`, and `feeTokenAddres` from the params.
+Also, change the `endpoint` from "quote" to "v2/quote" and remove `userAddress` and `feeTokenAddres` from the params.

 ```javascript
 // Voyager